-Problems with trees along streets or roads are to be investigated by the Roads Inspectors in the first instance.
-They can determine whether or not the tree in question is located on land owned or adopted by the Council and, either deal with small issues themselves, or place a works order through the Council's Confirm asset management system for clearance of obstructions.
-A specialist tree inspection is to be requested where there is concern regarding symptoms of disease.
+Problems with trees along streets or roads are to be investigated by the Tree & Woodland Inspectors in the first instance.
+They can determine whether or not the trees in question are located on land owned or adopted by the Council and either deal with small issues themselves or place a works order through the Council's Confirm asset management system for clearance of obstructions.
+Where the tree is found to be on privately owned land this enquiry would be passed to the Roads Inspectors to pursue the matter to conclusion.
+Where specialist tree knowledge is required a Tree & Woodland Inspector would be requested to assist the Roads Inspector with the enquiry.